lucatodeschini/fizz-buzz-kata/STEP_DESCRIPTION.md

-# Step 1 - Write lines
+# Step 2 - Check for multiples of three

-In this step we want to be sure that our application is actually able to write 100 lines in the console.

-For simplicity we're going to assume that is fine write the lines on a list, because interacting with the console would be a bit more complex.
-So we can postpone using the real console for now.
+The second rule: `For multiples of three print Fizz instead of the number` means we have to check for multiples of three and replace them with Fizz.

 ## TODO List:
-- [ ] 1 - Create a new test
+- [ ] 1 - Refactoring the current test
-- [ ] 2 - Write the expectation
-- [ ] 3 - Run the test.
+- [ ] 2 - Run the test.
 (The test won't pass)
-- [ ] 4 - Fix with the minimum amount of code
+- [ ] 3 - Fix with the minimum amount of code
-- [ ] 5 - Run the test.
+- [ ] 4 - Run the test.
 (The test will pass)
-- [ ] 6 - Commit
+- [ ] 5 - Commit

-### 1 - Create a new test
+### 1 - Refactoring the current test

-- New file `src/test/java/com/lucatode/fizzbuzzkata/LineWriterTest.java`
-- New test case inside `LineWriterTest` called `write10Lines`
-    - Note that for simplicity we're reducing the scope, 10 instead of 100.

-### 2 - Write the expectation

-- Inside `write10Lines` we need an expectation, the simplest acceptation ever.
-    - `assertEquals(expectedResult, result)`
-    - defining `expectedResult` as a list from 1 to 10.
+Since we want to have a different output and the first test won't be valid anymore, we have to change the expectation.

+From:
+`"1", "2", "3", "4", "5", "6", "7", "8", "9", "10"`
+The expectation become:
+`"1", "2", "Fizz", "4", "5", "Fizz", "7", "8", "Fizz", "10"`

-### 4 - Fix with the minimum amount of code
+### 3 - Fix with the minimum amount of code

-- Create a function called `writeLines(int i)` that given a number return a list of strings from "1" to `"i"`.
-- Add the minimum amount of logic:
+Adding the following code inside the `for` loop actually makes the function meeting out expectation.
 ```
-List<String> lines = new ArrayList<>();
-for (int i = 1; i <= n; i++ ) {
+if(i % 3 == 0){
+    lines.add("Fizz");
+}else{
     lines.add(Integer.toString(i));
 }
-return lines;
 ```

+Note: another responsibility is added, the check of the multiples of three, we need probably to decouple it in the next iterations.